Singh9-L/thesis_ms/README.md

 Valdemar Švábenský, Jan Vykopal, Pavel Seda, and Pavel Čeleda.\
 *Dataset of Shell Commands Used by Participants of Hands-on Cybersecurity Training.*\
 In Elsevier Data in Brief.
-2021.
+2021.\

-(The article is currently in press.
-DOI/URL to the paper will be added after publication.)
+Available as open-access article on https://www.sciencedirect.com/science/article/pii/S2352340921006806

 ```
 @article{Svabensky2021dataset,